Student Experiences

 Are you passionate about the environment?

 Without the dedication of students, a lot of our projects could not have been a success.
-Below are a few blogs written by former students who have worked within our team; both on paid roles and volunteering on projects.
+Below are a few blogs written by former students who have worked within our team; both on paid roles and volunteering on projects, some of which we call living lab projects.
 Like what you read?
 Then come be a part of our team!

 Each year there are paid and voluntary opportunities to work with us.
 These areas could be centered around recycling, food and Fairtrade, communications and engagement and the natural environment.
-You can volunteer with us at anytimedownload this PDF with more information and complete and return this form.
+You can volunteer with us at anytime, contact sustainability@gre.ac.uk for more information.

 Sophie Elliot - Jobshop student 2021